sbssai123/P.U.S.H./README.md

 add a Group Name, and then add Members (with Names and Phone Numbers, so P.U.S.H. can contact them).
 Choose which Group you want to be your default Group for the night.

-~~2. <b>Write a Message.</b> This will be the message that will be sent out in case you need to contact your friends in a hurry.
+~~2.
+Write a Message.
+This will be the message that will be sent out in case you need to contact your friends in a hurry.
 Just like with Groups, you can add new Messages and delete them as you please.
 Just make sure you choose the Message of the Night as your Default.~~

-~~3. <b>Bluetooth Connect to your Arduino button.</b> This way, when you push the button, it will connect to P.U.S.H. and be able to notify your friends in your selected Group.~~

-4. <b>You're all set!</b>
+3. <b>You're all set!</b>

 Once you configure everything, don't worry about going out!
 In the unfortunate circumstance where